likhithanr/Likhitha-NR/README.md

    * Test case 1: Delete existing user using valid user name, success response should be returned
    * Test case 2: Delete user using invalid user name , error response should be returned

+### PetStore Swagger API Observations
+ * Create and send a request without mandatory fields, receiving success response, expected to recieve error.
+Ex: Creating a pet without name
+ * Create and send a request to delete with invalid id, receiving success response, expected to recieve error.
+ * JSON validation is not woking as expected.
+Ex: Adding duplicate fields and invalid data type etc.

 ## Screenshots
 #### Regression
 ![App Screenshot](/Images/R1.png)